 As ADOT strives to create and maintain a transportation system for Arizona that improves the quality of life and bolsters the state's economy, we will include a diversity of voices and viewpoints from across the state that provides valuable insight to help inform the decision-making process.
-This extends to highway construction and operations, long-range planning, Motor Vehicle Division services, or commercial vehicle enforcement duties.
+This extends to highway planning, design, construction and operations; long-range planning, ADOT MVD services and commercial vehicle enforcement duties.